AStoychev/fly_shop/README.md

 - Again start command: `npm i`
 - And after that start the project with command: `npm start`

-You can see the application on: [FlyShop](https://flyshop.onrender.com/)
+You can see the application here: [FlyShop](https://flyshop.onrender.com/)

 I manage to do about 95% of the task.
 In my opinion :).
 I suppose I can refactor some of code if I use a context provider or a state management tool.
 The application has been tested on the following browsers: Google Chrome, Firefox, Edge.